Proph151Music/Hetzner-Cloud-Management-Tool-HCMT-/README.md

 Create a Hetzner API Key

-C) **Create Cloud Server:** (Recommended) Create a new cloud server with the specified configurations.
+C) **Create Cloud Server:** Create a new cloud server with the specified configurations.
 This is where I recommend everyone start.
 It will walk you through all steps.
 X) **Exit:** Exit the tool.

 ## Logging